sealldeveloper/incredibox-downloads-index/TRANSLATION_REFERENCE.md

 ## Body

 - `popular`: Button to filter by popular websites
-- `difficulty`: Button to filter by a chosen difficulty
+- `availability`: Button to filter by a chosen availability
 - `reset`: Button to reset filtering
 - `noresults`: Description used when the filtering conditions lead to no results
 - `noresultshelp`: Description of hyperlink that takes to the JDM repository
-- `difficulty_easy`: Word for "easy" difficulty
+- `availability_downloadable`: Word for "downloadable" availability
-- `difficulty_medium`: Word for "medium" difficulty
+- `availability_partially`: Word for "partially" availability
-- `difficulty_hard`: Word for "hard" difficulty
+- `availability_unfinished`: Word for "unfinished" availability
-- `difficulty_limited`: Word for "limited availability" difficulty
+- `availability_lost`: Word for "lost availability" availability
-- `difficulty_impossible`: Word for "impossible" difficulty
+- `availability_unavailable`: Word for "unavailable" availability
 - `search`: Placeholder text for the general search field
 - `sendmail`: Text for hyperlink that opens up the new mail to be composed
 - `showinfo`: Text for button that shows notes of an entry
 - `hideinfo`: Text for button that hides notes of an entry
 - `noinfo`: Text shown when entry has no notes
-- `defaultnote_easy`: Text shown when entry has no notes and deletion is accomplished by going to the linked URL
+- `defaultnote_downloadable`: Text shown when entry has no notes and deletion is accomplished by going to the linked URL
 - `defaultnote_email`: Text shown when entry has no notes and deletion is accomplished by emailing a company representative

 ## Footer